flowyourmoney/malli-graphql/README.md

 Descriptions, Directives, contentless type declarations, as well as many other optional features are not implemented.

 ## Acknowledgements
-This library is based on a [malli-ts](https://github.com/flowyourmoney/malli-ts)
+This library is based on [malli-ts](https://github.com/flowyourmoney/malli-ts)